 Business as usual then - got it.

 Facebook on my Epic Touch has never seemed particularly slow UI-wise, but pulling data takes uncomfortably long even on Wi-Fi.
+If the Facebook app ever got to Spotify's level of fast, I'm sure its rating would start quickly rising from the measly 3.6.
 Read More

 The intrepid folks over at XDA are always tinkering away to try and make using your Android device a better experience.
 And a few weeks ago, one of them (namely, temasek) found that the Android Market has some issues trying to resolve DNS servers when your device is connected over Wi-Fi.
 This can cause the Market to load slowly, and it's definitely something I've experienced on my own phone.